Mugglerisachoice/Flappy_Bird-remake/Readme.md

 This project is inspired by the original Flappy Bird game by Dong Nguyen.
 Special thanks to the community for their support and feedback.

 ---

-Let me know if there's anything else you'd like to add or adjust! 😊